Alop89/Data-analysis-to-find-user-behavior-by-cohort/README.md

 # Data-analysis-to-find-user-behavior-by-cohort
-This paper presents a comprehensive analysis of a company's data with the aim of obtaining valuable information about customer behavior and business profitability.
+This project presents a comprehensive analysis of a company's data with the aim of obtaining valuable information about customer behavior and business profitability.
 Specifically, it seeks to answer the following questions:

 * Purchase patterns: At what point in the customer lifecycle do purchases begin?
 What factors influence the purchasing decision?